Softorage/Softorage/README.md

-# invirds
+# Softorage

-Open Database of Useful Softwares
+Open Directory of Softwares
 Innovatively arranged, deeply searchable and convenient to use
 Objective presentation of information makes software comparison a breeze